 #3 Play 1v1 Against Younger Friends

 While drills are important, playing 1v1 is fun and can help you improve your weak foot.
-When playing with younger friends, challenge yourself to use your weak foot and score from both sides.
+When playing with younger friends you will have more time on the ball and less pressure.
+Use this opportunity to challenge yourself to use your weak foot and score from both sides.

 Parent Tip: The best way to get your child practicing with their weak foot is by playing 1v1 against them.
 Simply guard the side of the stronger foot directing them to their weak foot.
 Give them time on the ball, but add some pressure to make it challenging and realistic.